Azure/azure-sdk-for-python/azure-template/README.rst

 Azure Template Package
 ======================

 This template package matches necessary patterns that the development team has established to create a unified sdk functional from Python 2.7 onwards.
 The packages contained herein can be installed singly or as part of the `azure` namespace.
+Any other introductory text should go here.

 This package has been tested with Python 2.7, 3.4, 3.5, 3.6 and 3.7.